Irieo/IntEG/README.md

 ### DOI:
 []

+### The code reproduces the benchmarks from the paper.
-### Note: result files are not uploaded to github due to limits on individual file size and on repository in general.
-The code reproduces the benchmarks from the paper.
+Note that result files are not uploaded to github due to limits on individual file size and on repository in general.